robertdavidwest/phantomjs_scaping/README.md

 * I want to extract all friend names.
 Then use the names to go back to facebook and pull friend information such as location
 * Ultimately the goal being to be able to sort friends alphabetically, and search through friends by location (the functionality that once existed on facebook)

+### Using phantomjs to scrape retail fx quotes from different sources

+* torfx_scrape.js